Newsletter

 Sign up to our quarterly newsletter and news bulletin.

-Step Up Sandwell is a partnership-based initiative aimed at enhancing the employability and skills of Sandwell residents through targeted education, skills development, and training opportunities.
+Step Up Sandwell enhanced the employability and skills of unemployed and economically inactive Sandwell residents, through targeted education, skills, training and volunteering opportunities.

 Supporting parents with learning disabilities and/or autism through advocacy and independent living skills training during Children’s Services interventions.